[Revised 10-31-2020]

 5. MORALE

 (a) Under Strength: When a unit is reduced to half its starting number of figures, it becomes "under strength," and will proceed to fall back.
-Move it full move towards its starting table edge for two of its turns in a row.
+Move it a full move towards its starting table edge for two of its turns in a row.
 If the casualties immediately reducing it to under strength resulted from a melee, the unit will move the usual half move for a defeated unit in melee, then proceed to make the full moves on its next two turns.
 Units falling back will do their best to move around terrain rather than through it.
 If a unit would retreat into a square occupied by a friendly unit, it will move into the square to the left or right of that unit, whichever is further from the nearest enemy, and regardless of movement penalties for terrain.

 (b) Still On Field: It is most likely that a unit will fall back off the table, in which case the figures retreating count towards that side's casualties.
 If the unit is still on the board, they will be incapable of movement and their shooting and/or melee capability is reduced to only hitting on 6s (they are exhausted and in disarray).
 If the unit is attacked and loses a melee, figures will surrender on a 4, 5, or 6 instead of the usual 6.